-7.442 The should apply for and give effect to the miscellaneous claims assessment decision as quickly as practicable, in accordance with its responsibilities under this Part of the Motor Accident Guidelines principles in 'Part 4 of the Motor Accident Guidelines: Claims'.
+7.442 The insurer should apply and give effect to the miscellaneous claims assessment decision as quickly as practicable, in accordance with its responsibilities under the principles in 'Part 4 of the Motor Accident Guidelines: Claims'.

-- 7.443 On receiving the miscellaneous claims assessment decision, the insurer is to advise the claimant about the effect of the decision, providing the claimant with details of: - 7.443.1 how and when the insurer will give effect to the miscellaneous claims assessment decision, and - 7.443.2 the impact of the miscellaneous claims assessment decision on the claimant and their claim.
+- 7.443 On receiving the miscellaneous claims assessment decision, the insurer is to advise the claimant about the effect of the decision, providing the claimant with details of: - 7.443.1 how and when the insurer will give effect to the miscellaneous claims assessment decision; and - 7.443.2 the impact of the miscellaneous claims assessment decision on the claimant and their claim.